lihaoyun6/sd-webui-Hires-fix-Plus/README.md

 # Hires. fix Plus
 [[中文版]](./README_zh.md)
-Add more optional parameters and ToMe to Stable Diffusion WebUI's Hires. fix

-## About
-This extension can add more available parameters and Token Merging support to SD WebUI's "Hires. fix" by hijacking txt2img output and running a custom img2img process
+This extension can add more available parameters and "rolling generation" support to SD WebUI's "Hires. fix" by hijacking txt2img sample method
+(Hires prompts/Hires sampler and Hires ToMe has been supported by SD WebUI, so they have been removed from HF+)

 ## Screenshot
 <img src="./images/ui.jpg"/>

 ## Usage
-You need to enable both `Hires.fix` and `Enable Hires.fix+` to use this extension.
-After that you can set the additional parameters:
+Description of some functions:

-- **Force Smart-Steps**
+- **Steps optimization**

-	> Use the formula: $\log_{s}{10}\cdot ds$ to calculate the most cost-effective number of iterations
+	> Hires. fix+ will use the formula: $\log_{s}{10}\cdot ds$ to calculate the most cost-effective number of iterations
-	> PS: This is enabled by default.
-And when enabled, the `Hires steps` will be ignored.
-If you want to use `Hires steps`, please turn off this option
+	> PS: This is enabled by default, but if you set the value of `Hires steps`, this feature will be disabled automatically

 - **Hires CFG**
 	> Set a different CFG Scale value than txt2img for Hires. fix

+- **Rolling factor**
+	> If it's not 1.0, HF+ will do multiple times of img2img to upscale the image to the target resolution, and each time the image will be upscaled by this factor
+	> PS: This can generate more details than normal Hires. fix, and improves the output quality of the latent space upscaler

 - **Settings**
 	> The extension will add a `Hires. fix+` group in the `Settings`, where you can access some other options